YogirajT/employee-registree/README.md

 * All deletes are soft deletes.

 ** ID key has a _ suffix. (need to figure out how mermaid JS escapes special chars)

+* If the following diagram doesn't work install mermaid js plugin for vs code.

 ```mermaid
 erDiagram
     USER-EMPLOYEE {